Airplan305/Airplane-Management-System/CodeReviewSuggestions.md

 ## Adnan suggests to Qassim

-1. Add a method that rests the password for the user `resetPassword(String newPassword)`
+1. Add a method that resets the password for the user `resetPassword(String newPassword)`
 2. Add a method that updates the reservation with new flight and user details `updateReservation(String reservationId, Flight newFlight, User newUser)`

 ## Qassim suggests to Adnan